mrseanryan/dev-conferences/2025/FutureTech-2025-NL/genai-on-your-code/README.md

   - can block HTML/JavaScript/CSS injection attacks

 ### Defensive Measures
+Based on the excellent security courses at https://www.secureflag.com/.

 - Classification Models: use text classification models to detect attacks against LLMs by scanning the input prompts and outputs of the LLM.
 - Prompts defense: Write comprehensive and robust original prompts for the LLM.
 Tell the LLM to be cautious by anticipating potential attacks.
 Also, try reiterating the original instructions using post-prompting.